wokwi/wokwi-docs/docs/parts/wokwi-biaxial-stepper.md

 ## Using the biaxial stepper motor

-The biaxial stepper motor is made of two individual stepper motor.
+The biaxial stepper motor is made of two individual stepper motors.
 Check out the [wokwi-stepper-motor](./wokwi-stepper-motor#using-the-stepper-motor) and [wokwi-a4988](./wokwi-a4988) documentation for more information about using stepper motors and their simulation behavior.

 ## Simulator examples